quarrying/quarrying-paper-notes/references/object_analysis_human/Human Head.md

 ## [2017] Fine-Grained Head Pose Estimation Without Keypoints
 ---
+> In this work, a ResNet50 is used along with multi-loss technique where loss consists of binned pose classification and regression for all three angles separately.

 - https://github.com/natanielruiz/deep-head-pose

 ## [2017] From Depth Data to Head Pose Estimation_ a Siamese approach